Highpoint2000/GPS/README.md

 	BeepControl: false,  		// Acoustic control function for gps status (true or false)

 ## Important notes:

+### v1.0

+- Provision of GPS data from compatible GPS receivers (e.g. VK-162) for the web server and plugins
+- Acoustic signaling for gps status (Optional setting in gps.json)
+- Updating the FMDX server map with the GPS coordinates (Interval adjustable - min.
+15 seconds)
+- Daily update check for admin

 Until the web server is updated, the tx_search.js file in the server directory must be replaced with the attached one!!!
 Otherwise the location in the web server will not be updated.